greedy = having an excessive desire or appetite for food.

 takes parts, as well as wholes

-Both the 0 - 1 and fractional problems have the optimal substructure property: Fractional: vi / wis the value per pound.
+Both the 0 - 1 and fractional problems have the optimal substructure property: Fractional: vi / wi is the value per pound.
 Clearly you take as much of the item with the greatest value per pound.
 This continues until you fill the knapsack.
-Optimal (Greedy) algorithm takes ( n lg n ), as we must sort on vi / w= di.
+Optimal (Greedy) algorithm takes O ( n lg n ), as we must sort on vi / wi = di.

 Consider the same strategy for the 0 - 1 problem: